Teeth Whitening Singapore: The Full Guide To A Sparkly Smile

-- Who can perform teeth whitening? – A professional teeth whitening procedure can be and is best when done by a dentist, dental hygienist or dental therapist.
+- Who can perform this procedure? – A professional teeth whitening procedure can be and is best when done by a dentist, dental hygienist or dental therapist.
 There are some beauty salons that offer teeth whitening, but if there is no dental professional present, the procedure is illegal.
 You can also buy or make teeth whitening products at home, but they all carry risks.
 Should you be wearing braces you’ll need to ensure you consult with your dental care specialist.

 - Can any dentist whiten teeth? – Yes, as long as they are registered with the General Dental Council.
 In Singapore, you can find a lot of registered dentists that can perform this procedure.
 With the prescription of a dentist, registered dental therapists and dental hygienists can perform teeth whitening.

 - Can I use home remedies for whitening teeth?
 What are the risks? – You’re probably wondering how to whiten teeth at home.
 Well, let me tell you that it is best to consult a professional (Singapore) when it comes to whitening your teeth.
 Consult with your dentist about the result you want to get.
 Most of the time, whitening teeth at home is not good enough in order to be effective.
 In some cases, the homemade solution is so bad that it can cause sensitivity and blistering on your gums.